bradgough/labs/HYCU/hycu_lab.rst

 8. Select the VM again, and then select the latest restore point, and click on “Restore Files”.
 By default, you can recover files to any shared location.

 9. Click on the “Restore files” again.
 Simply check the boxes next to folders/files needed for restore, and confirm with 	  next.
-(Picture 28)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image28.png

-10. Select restore to Original or Alternate location, fill out required information (picture 29) and restore the files.
+10. Select restore to Original or Alternate location, fill out required information and restore the files.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image29.png